-1. Create Value for Your Employees
+1. Create Value for Employees

-This isn’t hard to understand: while wages for young workers have been stagnant since 2000, prices for health care and college tuition have been consistently rising.
+This isn’t hard to understand—while wages for young workers have been relatively stagnant since 2000, prices for things like health care and college tuition have been consistently rising.

 2. Embrace New Technology

-Between the Internet, cellphones, and co-workers, there are so many stimulants in today’s workplace, it’s easy to see how employees get sidetracked.”Rosemary Haefner, Chief Human Resources Officer, CareerBuilder
+Between the Internet, cellphones, and co-workers, there are so many stimulants in today’s workplace, it’s easy to see how employees get sidetracked.Rosemary Haefner, Chief Human Resources Officer, CareerBuilder

-3. Equip Millennial Managers for New Roles
+3. Prepare Millennial Managers for New Roles

 “Gen Z named ‘co-workers who like to collaborate’ as being the type of worker who would help them do their best work, second only to co-workers who work as hard as they do,” said Jim Link, chief human resources officer at Randstad North America.
 “Companies seeking to be an employer of choice must leverage the collaborative revolution taking place and provide the technology, tools, and processes that facilitate and encourage it.”